bernaferrari/GradleKotlinConverter/README.md

 -------
 - Dealing with _testInstrumentationRunner_
 - To avoid bugs, all plugins should be in one block ([3th law of SUPERCILEX](https://twitter.com/SUPERCILEX/status/1079832024456749059))
-- Dealing with signingConfigs and buildTypes.
-On singingConfigs, _release_ should become _register("release")_.
-But there can be multiple arguments, like debug.
-On buildTypes, _release_ becomes _named("release")_.
 - If you find anything else, just tell me.